ramrompp/beepbeep/beepbeep-ui/README.md

 ```
 app/                    --> all of the source files for the application
+  assets/               --> all of the application specific custom assets
   components/           --> all app specific modules
     marketads/              --> marketads related components
       add/                  --> all components related to add module